 - 1. When a round has ended and if the Base of either team has survived, the team with the higher remaining Base HP shall be the winner. - 2.
 If a round has ended, and the Remaining Base HP of both teams is the same, the team with the higher Remaining Outpost HP shall be the winner. - 3.
 If a round has ended and the remaining Base HP of both teams are the same and the Outposts have been destroyed, the team with the higher Remaining Sentry HP shall be the winner. - 4.
-If a round has ended and the remaining Base HP of both teams are the same, the Outposts have been destroyed, and the Remaining Sentry HP are the same, the team that has inflicted the higher Total Damage shall be the winner. - 5.
-If a round has ended and the remaining Base HP of both teams is the same, the Outposts have been destroyed, the Remaining Sentry HP are the same, and the Total Damage inflicted by each team is the same, the team with the higher Total Robot Remaining HP shall be the winner. - 6.
-If a round has ended and the Remaining Base HP of both teams is the same, the Outposts have not been destroyed and the Remaining Outpost HP are the same, the team that has inflicted the higher Total Damage shall be the winner. - 7.
-If a round has ended and the Remaining Base HP of both teams is the same, the Outposts have not been destroyed, the Remaining Outpost HP are the same, and the Total Damage inflicted by each team is the same, the team with the higher Total Robot Remaining HP shall be the winner. - 8.
+If a round has ended and the remaining Base HP of both teams are the same, the Outposts have been destroyed, and the Remaining Sentry HP are the same, the team that has inflicted the higher total damage shall be the winner. - 5.
+If a round has ended and the remaining Base HP of both teams is the same, the Outposts have been destroyed, the Remaining Sentry HP are the same, and the total damage inflicted by each team is the same, the team with the higher Total Robot Remaining HP shall be the winner. - 6.
+If a round has ended and the Remaining Base HP of both teams is the same, the Outposts have not been destroyed and the Remaining Outpost HP are the same, the team that has inflicted the higher total damage shall be the winner. - 7.
+If a round has ended and the Remaining Base HP of both teams is the same, the Outposts have not been destroyed, the Remaining Outpost HP are the same, and the total damage inflicted by each team is the same, the team with the higher Total Robot Remaining HP shall be the winner. - 8.
 If neither team fulfills these criteria, the round shall be considered a draw.
-A draw in the Knockout Stage shall lead to an immediate tie-breaker round until a team wins.
+In B03 and B05 rounds, any draw will result in an immediate tie-breaker round, until a winner emerges.